 The U.S. Small Business Administration (“SBA”) offers loans to businesses and homeowners that have been economically impacted by CoVID-10, the coronavirus.
 For many small businesses and individuals, the SBA loan application process can be a struggle.
-This article covers the terms you can expect on a SBA loan, eligibility for SBA disaster loans related to coronavirus impact, and the process for applying for an SBA emergency loan.
+This article covers the terms you can expect on an SBA loan, eligibility for SBA disaster loans related to coronavirus impact, and the process for applying for an SBA emergency loan.

 SBA Disaster Loans Offer Good Terms

 The SBA is currently required to offer loans to qualifying individuals or businesses at a maximum interest rate of 4% for the purpose of assisting businesses to survive a disaster and resume normal operations.
-The loans can be up to $2 million, but loans under $500,000 are being fast tracked for approval.
+The loans can be up to $2 million, but loans under $500,000 are being fast-tracked for approval.
 Depending on your ability to repay the loan, the SBA may offer a repayment term of up to 30 years.
-The exact terms you are offered depends on a number of factors including actual amount of economic injury, your business needs, ability to repay, business revenue, physical assets, and the financial capacity of principals, such as members of a LLC or general partners in partnership.
+The exact terms you are offered depends on a number of factors including the actual amount of economic injury, your business needs, ability to repay, business revenue, physical assets, and the financial capacity of principals, such as members of an LLC or general partners in a partnership.
 However, credit problems should not keep you from applying.
 You may wish to consult a professional, such as a lawyer or accountant to assist you, if you have concerns.

 SBA Disaster loans:

 - May be for up to $2 million (this limit may be waived for large employers)

 - Are fast-tracked for loans under $500,00